ViniJohn/python/README.md

 # python
-To use the code snipptes please install the required lybraires litsted in "requirements.txt" file run it in the environment terminal "python -m pip install -r requirments.txt"
+To use the code snipptes please install the required lybraires litsted in "requirements.txt" file.
+Run "python -m pip install -r requirments.txt"  in the environment terminal